Origins Story #2: Part 2

 I turn to face him as we wait for the elevator to arrive, but it’s a shock when he laughs.
 Like, out loud.

 “Sorry.”
 He says, leaning his palms against his knees in laughter, his voice as infuriatingly hot as I thought it would be.
-A rough quality to it.
+Energetic, but with a rough quality to it.
 “It’s just–“

 “It’s just, what?”
 I say, crossing my arms and copying his tone.

-“I’m kind of a fan of yours,” He smiles honestly and folds his hands beyond his back.
+“I’m kind of a fan of yours,” He smiles honestly and folds his hands beyond his back and leaning in closer.

 A mixed feeling of surprise and guilt runs through me at the discovery.

 “Claire Wallace: Journalist, Activist, Gifted-Citizen Sympathizer.”
-He says, his smile extending to his eyes as he steps a little closer and gestures to himself.
+He says, spanning his arms in both direction like he’s envisioning my name is on a billboard.
+His smile extends to his eyes as he steps a little closer and gestures to himself.
 “Standing up for the little guy.”

-“Oh… Well thanks.”
+“Oh… thank you.”
 I reply sheepishly.
 “But, I wouldn’t really describe this to be the little guy.”
-He laughs again as my hands display how he towers over me.
+He chuckles again as my hands display how he towers over me.

 The elevator dings again to signal its arrival and we both enter.